 Work Days and Hours

 Write a program that asks the user to enter how many hours they spent working on a project.
-The program will print hours many days and hours this is.
+The program will print how many days and hours this is.
 (Use the modulus operator %)

 Sample Input/Output: